 This Dark Chocolate Ice Cream is made with bittersweet chocolate bars and Dutch process cocoa powder to bring out that rich, deep chocolate flavor and color that we chocolate lovers dream of!

-If you are looking for some more delicious homemade ice cream recipes, be sure to check out my Chocolate Chip Cookie Dough Ice Cream, Homemade Vanilla Ice Cream Recipe, or my No Churn Oreo Ice Cream recipe!
+This delicious ice cream serves as the base for my German Chocolate Ice Cream and my Cosmic Brownie Ice Cream.
+If you are looking for more yummy homemade ice cream recipes, be sure to check out my Chocolate Chip Cookie Dough Ice Cream, Homemade Vanilla Ice Cream Recipe, or my No Churn Oreo Ice Cream recipe!

 An ice cream scoop rolling out a portion of Homemade Chocolate Ice Cream from a square bread pan.